Isochronous Partitions for Region-Based Self-Triggered Control: Isochronous Manifolds, Triggering Level Sets and Discretization

 \subsection{State-Space Discretization and a Self-Triggered Strategy}

 For the following, we assume that the system operates in an arbitrarily large compact set $\mathcal{B}$ the whole time.
-Assume that some isochronous manifolds $M_{\tau_i}$, as illustrated in Fig. \ref{discr example}, for $\tau_1<\tau_2<\tau_3$.
+Assume that isochronous manifolds $M_{\tau_i}$ for $\tau_1<\tau_2<\tau_3$ are given, as illustrated in Fig. \ref{discr example}.
 We define the regions between manifolds as:

 for $\tau_i<\tau_{i+1}$, and the region enclosed by the manifold $M_{\tau_3}$ as $R_3 = \{x\in \mathbb{R}^n: \exists \kappa_x\geq1 \text{ s.t. } k_x x \in M_{\tau_3}\}$.
 Since \eqref{encirclement} holds, a region $R_i$ is the set with its outer boundary being $M_{\tau_i}$ and its inner boundary being $M_{\tau_{i+1}}$.